 Figure 6: SMS Notification Rules

-In Figure 6 we highlight the “SMS on alarm expiration” rule.
+In Figure 5 we highlight the “SMS on alarm expiration” rule.
 This rule sends an SMS when an activity alarm in wMobile occurs.
 In order to work, this rule needs the “Alarm Expired Monitor” to be enabled.
-This can be found in the Monitors section under the Notification Services in the wMobile Manager console (Figure 7: SMS Rule Monitor).
-See also the Notification Monitors section in the related blog post (wMobile Notification Service).
+This can be found in the Monitors section under the Notification Services in wMobile Manager Console (Figure 7: SMS Rule Monitor).
+See also the Notification Monitors section in the related blog post (“wMobile SMS Notifications ”).

 Figure 7: SMS Rule Monitor